ludwig-ai/ludwig-docs/docs/faq.md

   (potentially using a model).

-Decoder-only, encoder-only, encoder-decoder, vanilla feed-forward, transformers, GBMs, and more have all been implemented in Ludwig.
+Decoder-only, encoder-only, encoder-decoder, vanilla feed-forward, transformers, and more have all been implemented in Ludwig.

 # What does Ludwig not support (yet)?